 Now in its 17th year, Carrousel Antiques Ltd. Is an upscale antique store whose shop window was featured in The Shawshank Redemption.
 Across the street, you’ll find What Goes ‘Round Thrift Shoppe where all proceeds from sales benefit Hospice of North Central Ohio.
 Make sure to stop in Element of Art Studio & Gallery, a non-profit art gallery that showcases the art of individuals with developmental disabilities.
 Because the space doubles as a studio, the public has the opportunity to interact with the artists as they create.

 Mansfield is home to several specialty shops that include Tara’s Floral Expressions, a full-service florist; Old Soul Vintage Attire and Records; The Boot Life; The ‘Field Market, a specialty grocery store; and many more.
 Bookworms won’t want to miss Main Street Books, Mansfield’s only independent book store.
-Let It Shine Gifts, the place to find new, reclaimed, repurposed and locally made gifts, home décor, and furniture.
+Let It Shine Gifts, is the place to find new, reclaimed, repurposed and locally made gifts, home décor, and furniture.

 - Live@Lunch Summer Courtyard Series at the Mechanic’s Bank Courtyard (July 12, 19, 26, August 2, 9, 23)